 For many children or adults who are new to disability, the thought of having to use a wheelchair can come with so many negative connotations.
-Just look at the words and phrases we use to describe it: “bound,” “confined,” “tied to,” “have to use,” etc. While old-fashioned, these words and phrases when talking about a piece of equipment that gives someone mobility still unfortunately permeate our everyday language and way we think about disability.
+Just look at the words and phrases we use to describe it: “bound,” “confined,” “tied to,” “have to use,” etc. While old-fashioned, these words and phrases unfortunately still permeate our everyday language and the way we think about disability.

-As someone who has lived the past 3 or so decades with a disability, my wheelchair has given me a unique perspective that I wouldn’t trade for the world.
-I got my first wheelchair at 5 years old as I began kindergarten.
-A tiny red chair with a green fuzzy upholstered seat and long handlebars allowed me to not only be able to push myself and get around at school, but allowed my friends, teachers, and parents to push me where I needed to go.
+As someone who has lived the past three or so decades with a disability, my wheelchair has given me a unique perspective that I wouldn’t trade for the world.
+I got my first wheelchair at age five, as I began kindergarten.
+A tiny red chair with a green fuzzy upholstered seat and long handlebars allowed me to not only be able to push myself and get around at school, but it also allowed my friends, teachers, and parents to push me where I needed to go.

 Since then I have had several different manual chairs and even a power wheelchair that I used to get around campus during my college days.
-At times, my wheelchair has allowed me to see the not so nice side of life but has also opened up a world of opportunities that would not have been possible without it.
+At times, my wheelchair has allowed me to see the not-so-nice side of life, but it has also opened up a world of opportunities that would not have been possible without it.
 Below are some of the most important things my wheelchair has taught me about life.

 There are Some Really Great People Out There

 My chair has been one of the greatest conversation starters.
 If you use a chair, you’re going to stick out in a crowd.
 With so many people looking, I try to present myself with a smile which has seemed to work well thus far in allowing people to feel comfortable approaching and striking up a conversation.